Notable People

 Law&Crime was the strategic move that clarified the whole career

-The best current evidence for that is Law&Crime's own "About Us" page and the February 9, 2026 announcement that Scripps would sell Court TV to Law&Crime.
+The best public evidence for that is Law&Crime's own "About Us" page and the February 9, 2026 announcement that Scripps would sell Court TV to Law&Crime.

 Law&Crime describes itself as a network created by Abrams and built around live court video, legal analysis, and high-profile criminal trials.
 The Scripps announcement goes further.
 It calls Law&Crime a multiplatform true-crime and legal-content studio created and led by Abrams, says the company spans two FAST channels and multiple streaming partners, and says its social footprint includes 25 YouTube channels led by a flagship with more than 7 million subscribers.
 The same release says Court TV will become Law&Crime's hub for trial coverage while remaining a separate brand.